kinecosystem/blockchain-ops/INSTALL.md

 ## Automation

-At Kin we use Ansible for orchestration and Terraform for infrastructure automation.
+At Kin Foundation we use Ansible for orchestration and Terraform for infrastructure automation.

 ### Ansible